Colored Contacts: All About Color Contact Lenses

 The center of the lens, the part that lies over your pupil, is clear so you can see.

-Color contacts come in three kinds of tints:
+Color contacts come in several kinds of tints:

 This usually is a light blue or green tint added to a lens, just to help you see it better during insertion and removal, or if you drop it.